 I’m an NUS student in my final year.
-Initially I was from Faculty of Engineering but I found that it Computer Science modules were really interesting and thus took the leap and changed courses.
+Initially, I was from the Faculty of Engineering but I found that it Computer Science modules were really interesting and thus took the leap and changed courses.
 I think that decision was one of the best ones I have made in my life.
-After switching courses, I was involved in mobile apps development, and went on a one-year stint on the NUS Overseas College Programme at Silicon Valley.
+After switching courses, I was involved in mobile apps development and went on a one-year stint on the NUS Overseas College Programme at Silicon Valley.
 I came back to Singapore as a better developer, equipped with skills and experience in web and mobile development.
 In June of 2014, I joined NUSMods and integrated more features into it.

-NUSMods was started by Beng Hee, a fellow NUS student from School of Computing and is currently working in Google New York.
+NUSMods was started by Beng Hee, a fellow NUS student from the School of Computing and is currently working in Google New York.
 The timetable builder provided by the school wasn’t satisfactory as it wasn’t really user friendly.
-Students in the past have developed timetabling solutions in the form of Windows desktop client but they were not cross-platform.
-It was then in 2012, when Beng decided to build NUSMods, a web-based solution for to solve the timetabling needs of students.
+Students in the past have developed timetabling solutions in the form of Windows desktop clients but they were not cross-platform.
+It was then in 2012, when Beng decided to build NUSMods, a web-based solution to solve the timetabling needs of students.

 After I joined the team, we revamped the interface and pushed out more features.
 Since August 2014, Beng graduated from NUS and the responsibility of maintaining and expanding NUSMods lied with me.
 Often, I try to align development of NUSMods with my school projects so that I can kill two birds with one stone: fulfill school commitments and also to continue developing NUSMods.

-Before NUSMods, together with Weiqing, a friend from Industrial Systems Engineering, I founded this website called Corspedia which aims to present bidding statistics of the modules in NUS in an easily digestable manner.
+Before NUSMods, together with Weiqing, a friend from Industrial Systems Engineering, I founded this website called Corspedia which aims to present bidding statistics of the modules in NUS in an easily digestible manner.
 NUS releases the bidding statistics by the bidding round, which wasn’t helpful for cross-semester comparisons.
 Hence, Corspedia obtained the public statistics from the school site and presented it in a format that made more sense by comparing bidding points across semesters for a single module.
 One of the first few things I did was to integrate Corspedia into NUSMods.

-As I also have an interest in visual design and communication, one of the others things I did when I first started was to give the user interface a visual refresh and increased the branding, by coming up with a logo and using making our Facebook page consistent with the new style of NUSMods.
+As I also have an interest in visual design and communication, one of the other things I did when I first started was to give the user interface a visual refresh and increased the branding, by coming up with a logo and using making our Facebook page consistent with the new style of NUSMods.

-From Google Analytics, in January 2015, around 66,000 different devices accessed it and close to 2 million pageviews.
+From Google Analytics, in January 2015, around 66,000 different devices accessed it and close to 2 million page views.